What is different about skin and Spina Bifida?

 - Discolouration of the skin (red, white, brown or purple)

 - A red mark which does not fade within 10 minutes.

 - Blood on clothing e.g. Underwear and socks.

-Whilst everyone needs to take care of their skin, there are a few additional issues for people living with Spina Bifida such as:
+While everyone needs to take care of their skin, there are a few additional issues for people living with Spina Bifida such as:

-Altered or Loss of feeling
+Altered or loss of feeling

 Due to decreased or altered sensation, a person living with Spina Bifida may not be alerted to potential dangers or differences in temperature and textures (eg. hot, cold, sharp, rough or tight).
 This means that injuries may occur and simple burns or cuts can lead to wounds that take much longer to heal.

 Pressure injuries are caused by damage to the skin and underlying tissues from constant pressure on areas such as the buttocks, hips, heels and knees.
 The pressure obstructs the normal flow of blood, oxygen and nutrients to the skin.
 If untreated, these injuries can develop into deep ulcers that take months to heal.
-In some cases they require surgical interventions and a long period of hospitalisation.
+In some cases they need surgical interventions and a long period of hospitalisation.